erika-e/dotfiles/README.md

 I went to the [Docker website](https://docs.docker.com/desktop/mac/apple-silicon/) and installed it manually.

+Python dependency management is one of those things everyone does differently.
+I've included the `requirements.txt` file I used for my initial setup, but I didn't add it to the updating shell scripts.
+You can modify this repo to use your preferred dependency management solution.
+I have my VSCode Settings configured to auto-format with [black](https://github.com/psf/black).
+If you don't want this, remove the settings related to black from `settings.json`.

 ## What I can't Get Working on M1

 ### pgloader